HMS Red Picnic Pepper, Organic

 Firefly Farm & Mercantile may substitute based on supplier availability

-Back with 2026 Seedstock! - A 1500's heirloom and perhaps the most popualr pepper used for paprika and drying.
+Southern Exposure Seed Exchange - Back with 2026 Seedstock! - A 1500's heirloom and perhaps the most popular pepper used for paprika and drying we offer.

 This seedstock originally came from Hungary, where the paprika pepper has been developed to its finest quality.
 This strain has excellent color and sweet, spicy flavor.
 3 ft. plants produce an abundance of 1½ x 4½ in. peppers.
 Fruit shows some susceptibility to sunscald and blossom-end rot, but is otherwise an excellent variety.
 The fruits keep well.
 The sweet, very dry flesh is ideal for drying.
 Grind dried fruits for a superb paprika seasoning.
 70 days.